quicoys/botTemplate/README.md

 2.  open a terminal and run "npm install mineflayer"

-3.  create a new file
+3.  create a new folder

+4.  create a bot.js and a common.js

-4.  navigate to the file with the terminal (cd)
+5.  navigate to the file with the terminal (cd)

-5.  run it by executing the following: "node <filename>.js"
+6.  run it by executing the following: "node bot.js"

-6.  wait and see it booting up!
+7.  wait and see it booting up!